 - weren't white

 - Latina women were 80% less likely than white women to have taken steps to preserve fertility before cancer treatment.

-- None of the African American women who answered the survey had received fertility preservation services before cancer treatment.
+- None of the Black women who answered the survey had received fertility preservation services before cancer treatment.

 Younger women were more likely than older women to get fertility counseling and preservation services before cancer treatment.
 None of the gay, transgendered, or bisexual women who answered the survey reported receiving fertility counseling or services before treatment.

 There could be several reasons why many women said they didn't receive fertility counseling and/or preservation services before cancer treatment: